 • Since two teams collaborate, the intentions of each other can sometimes be hard to comprehend, they can lead the process misled.

-Now we’re going to see the Manual Testing Tools below:
+Now we’re going to see some of the tools below:

 When to Test Manually?

-Although a lot of jobs are needed, manual testing is needed to guarantee a high level of customer experience and quality.
+Although a lot of jobs are needed, it is needed to guarantee a high level of customer experience and quality.
 A human tester always finds things that can not be automatically tested.
 Key to effective manual testing includes knowledge of software requirements, writing excellent test instances and logging comprehensive bug reports.
-So, in this article, we have seen what is Manual Testing along with its types of advantages, and disadvantages.
+So, in this article, we have seen what is it along with its types of advantages, and disadvantages.

 This has been a guide to Manual Testing.
-Here we discuss the types, tools, differences between manual and automation testing, advantages, and disadvantages.
-You can also go through our given articles to learn more-
+Here we discuss the basic concept, types, tools, differences between manual and automation testing, advantages, and disadvantages.
+You can also go through our given articles to learn more –